50 of the Most Dependable Web Resources for University Students

 The Internet is a great place to find information and check facts--if you know where to go.
 Here are 25 web resources that are known for being consistent, accurate and reliable.

 1. Library of Congress - The nation's oldest federal cultural institution is also the largest library in the world.
-Some of the resources you will find here include historical documents, manuscripts, artwork, maps, photos, letters and film.
+Some of the resources available here include historical documents, manuscripts, artwork, maps, photos, letters and film.

-2. U.S. Census Bureau - The American FactFinder from the U.S. Census Bureau is an incredibly useful tool--particularly if you are looking for population, housing, economic, and geographic data.
+2. U.S. Census Bureau - The U.S. Census Bureau American FactFinder is an incredibly useful tool--particularly if you are looking for population, housing, economic, and geographic data.

 3. CIA Library - The Central Intelligence Agency has a library, an online directory of Chiefs of State and Cabinet Members of Foreign Governments, maps and a World Fact Book that offers information on countries all over the world.

 4. STAT-USA - Part of the U.S. Department of Commerce, STAT-USA is an authoritative guide to business, trade, and economic information.
-You have to pay to use the service from home, but you can access it for free at any Federal Depository Library.
+You'll need to pay to use the service from home, but you can access it for free at any Federal Depository Library.

 5. Bureau of Labor Statistics - The U.S. Department of Labor's Bureau of Labor Statistics is an excellent source for information on inflation, wages, consumer spending, employment, demographics, business costs and much more.